esheldon/nsim/config/README.md

                 running the degrade again at slac to see if suddenly the additive term appears.

+- ARGH it is a galsim version difference!
+I was using master at bnl and 1.3 at slac
+- I'm installing new version of galsim at slac now

 - run-ggnr02zmcal-degrade02
-    - at slac to see if additive appears
+    - run at slac with new galsim
-    - quick test shows (on 1000 galaxies) that it is not there, or at least small 8.69472673e-05 +/- 3.74688387e-05
-    - trying a deepcopy on obs in case I missed something
-        - no
+- run-ggnr02mcal-t01
+    - run at slac with new galsim

 - ideas
     * look at high s/n